TopOTheHourBot/TopOTheHourBot/README.md

 ## Contributing

 This personal mini-project has been considered finished for a while, but, if you have ideas on some features that could be added, feel free to open a pull request and/or issue.
+Be warned, however - I refactor the code a lot.

 This bot was made with simplicity in mind - please do not make and/or request a feature that would attract too much attention from users, enable the bot to spam chats, etc. Keep it civil.

+## Etc.

+This bot is not associated with any other projects pertaining to Hasan's ad segues.
+There exists another bot, "Hasanabi_Segways" (yes, that is how it is spelled), that has no relation to this project, and whose owner I do not know.